wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.12 =
+* Bug Fix - Zone rate error with newly added zones that did not include a state value corrected.
+* Addition - Coupon Code Optional
+* Addition - Gift Card Code Optional
+* Addition - VAT now can be applied at the cart level or included in the price of products and shipping rates.
+Display and totals changes based on your choice.
+* Improvement - Language editor now saves only one language at a time, speeding up save and load time.
+* Addition - Dutch language file added.
+* Addition - French language file added.
 = 2.0.11 =
 * Bug Fix - Translation of widgets was not in place for newsletter and cart.
 * Bug Fix - Duplicate product was not working correctly.